-The prison was given a full inspection in the summer of 2016.
+The prison was given a full inspection in the spring of 2020.
 In the report the inspector of prisons said:

 HM Chief Inspector of Prisons

 For a copy of the full report go to the Ministry of Justice web site or follow the links below:

 This section contains the reports for Drake Hall from 2001 until present